-You’ll also want to visit Cubaocho, popular with travelers and locals alike for their famous live music and performances.
+You’ll also want to visit Cubaocho Museum and Performing Arts Center, popular with travelers and locals alike for their famous live music and performances.

-And just a short distance from Little Havana’s center is Selina Miami River, an impossibly stylish boutique hotel decked out in millennial pink and tropical greenery.
+And just a short distance from Little Havana’s center is Life House, an impossibly stylish boutique hotel decked out in tropical greenery with a charming rooftop bar.

 3. Coral Gables: Historic, artsy, and sophisticated

-Youthful and community-minded, it’s home to the Fairchild Botanical Garden, international retailers, and a free trolley system, which makes getting around easy.
+Youthful and community-minded, Coral Gables is home to the Fairchild Botanical Garden, international retailers, and a free trolley system, which makes getting around easy.

-4. Coconut Grove: Kid-friendly neighborhood perfect for families
+4. Coconut Grove: Kid-friendly Miami neighborhood perfect for families

 Hop on the trolley and explore one of the greenest and oldest neighborhoods in Miami.
 Tree-lined streets give rise to the shopping and restaurant areas.
 Originally a bit Bohemian, the area still maintains the quaint aura of culture and charm.

-Aside from being an excellent place to live and raise children, this bayfront neighborhood also has many family-friendly attractions to explore.
+Being an excellent place to live and raise children, this bayfront neighborhood has many family-friendly attractions to explore.

 The lush Kampong Botanical Garden, one of only five National Tropical Botanical Gardens is an absolute must-see.
 Note you’ll need to schedule an appointment to explore this tropical paradise.

-If you looking for a place to stay, The Mayfair Coconut Grove is an excellent choice for affordability and quality service.
+You can’t go to Coconut Grove without having a spontaneous Argentine feast at Loretta & The Butcher.
+And if you looking for a place to stay, the Mayfair House Hotel & Garden is an excellent choice for affordability and quality service.